open-ephys/onix-docs/source/Hardware Guide/Headstages/serialization.rst

 The major advantage of ONI-compliant headstages is that they contain onboard logic for controlling and streaming from arbitrary configurations of head-borne devices using a unified, bidirectional data stream.
-In this way, data can be sent to host hardware (see :ref:`pcie_host`) using modern serializer/deserialzer (SERDES) chips that vastly reduce the amount of wiring required for communication.
+In this way, data can be sent to the :ref:`pcie_controller` using modern serializer/deserializer (SERDES) chips that vastly reduce the amount of wiring required for communication between the headstage and the controller.

-ONIX coaxial headstages use a coaxial serializer for host communication.
+ONIX headstages use a coaxial serializer for communication.
 This chip provides power and bidirectional data transmission to and from from the headstage using a single coaxial cable (one signal wire and an outer shield).
 The coaxial cable is the only external connection to the headstage.
 Power (DC),